zblz/naima/docs/fitting.rst

-`gammafit` includes several models in the `gammafit.models` module that make it easier to fit common functional forms for spectra (`models.PowerLaw`, `models.ExponentialCutoffPowerLaw`, `models.BrokenPowerLaw`, and `models.LogParabola`), as well as several radiative models (see `Radiative models`_ for a detailed explanation of these).
+`gammafit` includes several models in the `gammafit.models` module that make it easier to fit common functional forms for spectra (`models.PowerLaw`, `models.ExponentialCutoffPowerLaw`, `models.BrokenPowerLaw`, and `models.LogParabola`), as well as several radiative models (see :ref:`radiative` for a detailed explanation of these).
 Once initialized with the relevant parameters, all model instances can be called with an energy array to obtain the flux of the model at the values of the energy array.
 If they are called with a data table as argument, the energy values from the ``energy``